-- Click the Edit In Quick Mask Mode button in the Tools panel.
-(By default, you have been working in Standard mode.)
+Click the Edit In Quick Mask Mode button near the bottom of the Tools panel.
+(Until now, you have been working in the default Standard mode.)

-- In the options bar, make sure that the mode is Normal.
-Open the Brush pop-up panel, and select a small brush with a diameter of 13 px.
+In the options bar, make sure that the mode is Normal.
+Open the Brush pop-up panel, and select a small brush with a diameter of 13 px and a Hardness of 100%.
 Click outside the panel to close it.

-- Paint the earpiece of the glasses frames.
+Paint the earpiece of the glasses frames.
+(Magnify the view if it helps you paint more precisely.)
 The area you paint will appear red, creating a mask.

-- Continue painting with the Brush tool to mask the earpiece of the frames and the frame around the lenses.
+Continue painting with the Brush tool to mask the earpiece of the frames and the frame around the lenses.
 Reduce the brush size to paint around the lenses.
-Don’t worry about the part of the earpiece that is overlapped by hair; the color change won’t affect that area.
+You can stop where the earpiece goes under the hair.

-In Quick Mask mode, Photoshop automatically defaults to Grayscale mode, with a foreground color of black, and a background color of white.
+In Quick Mask mode, Photoshop treats the red overlay as a grayscale mask, where shades of gray correspond to degrees of mask transparency.
 When using a painting or editing tool in Quick Mask mode, keep these principles in mind:

-- Painting with black adds to the mask (the red overlay) and decreases the selected area.
+Painting with black adds to the mask (the red overlay), subtracting from the selected area.

 Painting with white erases the mask, adding to the selected area.